notaryproject/notation-action/README.md

 - `sign`: Sign an OCI artifact with a specified Notation plugin
 - `verify`: Verify a signature with Notation trust store and trust policy

+> [!NOTE]
-> **Note** The Notary Project documentation is available [here](https://notaryproject.dev/docs/).
+> The Notary Project documentation is available [here](https://notaryproject.dev/docs/).
 You can also find the Notary Project [README](https://github.com/notaryproject/.github/blob/main/README.md) to learn about the overall Notary Project.

 ## Usage